Biologist: History

-Francesco Redi, the founder of biology, is recognized to be one of the greatest biologists of all time.
+Francesco Redi, the founder of experimental biology, is recognized to be one of the greatest biologists of all time.
 Robert Hooke, an English natural philosopher, coined the term cell, suggesting plant structure's resemblance to honeycomb cells.

-Charles Darwin and Alfred Wallace independently formulated the theory of evolution by natural selection, which was described in detail in Darwin's book On the Origin of Species, which was published in 1859.
+Charles Darwin and Alfred Wallace independently formulated the theory of evolution by natural selection, which was described in detail in Darwin's book On the Origin of Species, published in 1859.
 In it, Darwin proposed that the features of all living things, including humans, were shaped by natural processes of descent with accumulated modification leading to divergence over long periods of time.
 The theory of evolution in its current form affects almost all areas of biology.
 Separately, Gregor Mendel formulated the principles of inheritance in 1866, which became the basis of modern genetics.

 In 1953, James D. Watson and Francis Crick described the basic structure of DNA, the genetic material for expressing life in all its forms, building on the work of Maurice Wilkins and Rosalind Franklin, suggested that the structure of DNA was a double helix.

 Ian Wilmut led a research group that in 1996 first cloned a mammal from an adult somatic cell, a Finnish Dorset lamb named Dolly.

 Education

-An undergraduate degree in biology typically requires coursework in molecular and cellular biology, development, ecology, genetics, microbiology, anatomy, physiology, botany, and zoology.
+An undergraduate degree in biology typically requires coursework in molecular and cellular biology, development, ecology, genetics, microbiology, anatomy, physiology, botany, zoology and paleontology.
 Additional requirements may include physics, chemistry (general, organic, and biochemistry), calculus, and statistics.

 Students who aspire to a research-oriented career usually pursue a graduate degree such as a master's or a doctorate (e.g., PhD) whereby they would receive training from a research head based on an apprenticeship model that has been in existence since the 1800s.
 Students in these graduate programs often receive specialized training in a particular subdiscipline of biology.